Eva Cassidy: Legacy

 In 2001, Songbird: Eva Cassidy: Her Story By Those Who Knew Her, a book on the life and work of Cassidy based on interviews with close family and associates, was released in the UK.
 A US edition published by Gotham Books was released in 2003 and included two additional chapters on her influences and success in the US.
 Her life story has been adapted into a musical and also a Broadway piece for cancer benefit.

 A number of filmmakers have proposed films based on Cassidy's life and have worked with her family, but to date none of these projects have progressed past the early development stages.
 In late 2007, AIR Productions acquired the rights to produce a film based on Cassidy's life, produced by Amy Redford (daughter of actor/director Robert Redford), Irwin Shapiro and Rick Singer.
 In an interview a year earlier, Cassidy's parents suggested Kirsten Dunst and Emily Watson as possible actresses who could play their daughter.

 A mural was made in Cassidy's honor in 2022 in Annapolis, Maryland, where she once lived.

-A feature-length documentary film, "The Essence of Eva," received its premiere at the 2025 Galway Film Fleadh.
-Co-directors Alex Fegan and Malcolm Willis unearthed previously-unknown video and audio and included interviews with her family, friends, and musical colleagues.
+A feature-length documentary film, The Essence of Eva, premiered at the 2025 Galway Film Fleadh.
+Co-directors Alex Fegan and Malcolm Willis unearthed previously unknown video and audio and included interviews with her family, friends, and musical colleagues.